Save 50–75% in staff time by modernising, automating, and centralising document flow.

 • Case Management Systems

-Assess the efficiency of case management systems; consider upgrading to those offering automation and customizable workflows.
+Assess the efficiency of case management systems; consider upgrading to those offering automation and customisable workflows.

 Examples: FileVine, Clio, LEAP